 Over the past 20 years, investing has changed a lot.
 Back in the 1980s, the biggest decisions investors had to make was whether to buy a 1-year GIC or a 5-year GIC.
 Double-digit interest rates were the norm and if you were retired, you could easily supplement your pensions and government benefits with interest on your GICs.

-Today with much lower interest rates, investors are putting significant amounts of their portfolios into non-guaranteed investments like stocks, mutual funds and real estate.
-Let’s face it, we are all motivated to earn decent return and generally the higher the return, the better.
-When GICs are paying less than 5%, it seems pretty obvious to look at other higher risk alternatives to enhance returns.
+Today with much lower interest rates, investors are putting significant amounts of their portfolios into non-guaranteed investments like stocks, mutual funds, and real estate.
+Let’s face it, we are all motivated to earn a decent return and generally the higher the return, the better.
+When GICs are paying less than 5%, it seems pretty obvious to look at other higher-risk alternatives to enhance returns.

 Too much volatility

 Markets today are more volatile than we have ever seen.
 100-point swings or more are all too common.
 Volatility has caused a lot of problems for retirees over the past eight years.
 For example, I’ve seen many people delay retirement because of the markets.
 This was especially true from 2000 to 2002, which was one of the worst bear markets in history.
 It wasn’t uncommon to see portfolios drop 25% to 50% during that painful time.
 The media and professionals urged everyone to hang in there because it would eventually come back up and in fact, it did.
 That’s great advice if you didn’t need the money.
 But if you needed the money, that was a different story altogether.